Dental Implants – Lincoln Park, NJ

 After surgery, it can be daunting once your anesthesia begins to wear off because you may not be sure how you’ll start to feel.
 When you follow our instructions on how to take care of your mouth after the procedure, this will help you reduce any discomfort.
 In fact, most patients report that they feel better than they expected after surgery.

 Most patients are able to return to work and continue their day-to-day lives as they normally would by the next day.
-As with all dental surgeries, you may experience some bruising, swelling, and minor bleeding along with other discomfort.
+As with all dental surgeries, you may experience some bruising, swelling, and minor bleeding along with other discomforts.
 To help relieve any pain you may be experiencing, you could need medication.

 As with most surgeries, patients are often concerned about risks during or after the procedure.
 Most people who receive dental implants report that they only experience mild to moderate discomfort afterward.
 We may provide you with pain medication or antibiotics to help speed up your recovery.

-A rare risk that you may experience is a post-operative infection that may need to be remedied with an additional surgery or treatment.
+A rare risk that you may experience is a post-operative infection that may need to be remedied with additional surgery or treatment.
 Some patients report bruised nerves that could cause your lips, cheeks, and tongue to feel numb.
 If you experience any out-of-the-ordinary discomfort after the procedure, be sure to notify your implant dentist immediately.

-Can someone who smokes get implants?
+Can someone who smokes get dental implants?

 Even if you smoke, you can still get dental implants.
 Just keep in mind, recent research has linked this bad oral habit to increased rates of implant failure and complications after surgery.
 If you do have this habit, try to stop before your surgery and while your gums are healing to promote a speedy and successful recovery.
-Keep in mind, even smoking e-cigarettes can impact the success of your implants.
+Keep in mind, even smoking e-cigarettes can impact the success of your dental implants.
 For the best results, try to quit all kinds of tobacco use altogether.